Gifted and Talented Education Team

-Bouchra Bouanani: Previously an Electrical Engineer for almost a decade, Bouchra left that world and joined education in 2005.
-She holds a Master's Degree in Education and an Elementary and Secondary teaching certificate with endorsements in elementary education, mathematics, and French.
-She started at AZVA in 2011 as a math teacher, then moved into Math Content Specialist position in 2014, where she assessed professional development needs, created material and resources, assisted in implementing the Mathematical Practices and coached in data analysis and MTSS decision making.
-In 2016, Bouchra moved to the Title Programs manager position; she has been working closely with AZVA/ISAZ administrators, teachers, and all stakeholders to conduct needs assessments, and design integrated action plans for continuous school improvement as well as managing all Title related federal funds.
+Bouchra Bouanani was an electrical engineer for almost a decade.
+She left engineering and became an educator in 2005.
+She holds a master's degree in education and an elementary and secondary teaching certificate with endorsements in elementary education, mathematics, and French.
+She started at AZVA in 2011 as a math teacher and took on the role of math content specialist in 2014, where she assessed professional development needs, created material and resources, assisted in implementing mathematical practices, and coached in data analysis and MTSS decision making.
+In 2016, Bouchra moved to the title programs manager position; she works closely with AZVA administrators, teachers, and all stakeholders to conduct needs assessments and design integrated action plans for continuous school improvement as well as managing all title related federal funds.
 In August 2018, Bouchra led the launch of AZVA's RISE program, a self-contained gifted program.
-Her profound passion for education and commitment to all our students drives her continuous effort to research and implement evidence based models for learning.
+Her profound passion for education and commitment to all our students drives her continuous effort to research and implement evidence-based models for learning.

 Fun facts: Bouchra is originally from Morocco, speaks four languages fluently, and would love to learn more languages.
 She also learned how to ride a bike as an adult while teaching her kids how to ride.
 Bouchra would love to take her students to Morocco in spring where they can swim, surf, ski, and hike.
 They would also learn about the diverse cultures that have influenced Morocco.